• [+] expand all

 Tensor Guide

-Vespa provides a tensor data model and computation engine to support advanced computations over data, such as neural nets.
+Vespa provides a tensor data model and computation engine to support advanced computations over data.
 This guide explains the tensor support in Vespa.
 See also the tensor reference, and our published paper (pdf).

 Tensor concepts